-Next, connect the CT lead wires to the meter terminals labeled \$\phi A CT\$, \$\phi B CT\$, and \$\phi C CT\$.
+Connect the CT lead wires to the meter terminals labeled φA CT, φB CT, and φC CT.
 Route the twisted black and white wires from the CT to the meter.
-We recommend cutting off any excess length to reduce the risk of interference.
 Strip 1/4 inch (6 mm) of insulation off the ends of the CT leads and connect to the six position black screw terminal block.
 Connect each CT lead with the white wire aligned with the white dot on the label, and the black wire aligned with the black dot.
 Note the order in which the phases are connected, as the voltage phases must match the current phases for accurate power measurement.

-Finally record the CT rated current as part of the installation record for each meter.
+Record the CT rated current as part of the installation record for each meter.
 If the conductors being measured are passed through the CTs more than once, then the recorded rated CT current is divided by the number of times that the conductor passes through the CT.